-Figure 4: Process parameters of the heat exchangers
+Figure 4: Process parameters of both high- and low-pressure heat exchangers

-Those values were generated by a thermal model developed in Engineering Equation Solver (EES).
-The model is based on the logarithmic-mean temperature difference (LMTD) coupled with enthalpy balances.
-The thermal model considers the following aspects:
+These values are the result of a basic design carried out using the Engineering Equation Solver software (EES).
+The underlying model is based on the logarithmic-mean temperature difference (LMTD) coupled with enthalpy balances both on particle and sCO2 sides.